Azure/pixel_level_land_classification/geoaidsvm/setup.md

 1. Log into the [Azure Portal](https://portal.azure.com) with your preferred Azure account.
 1. Click the "Create a resource" button at top left.
-1. In the marketplace search bar, type "Geo AI Data Science VM" and press Enter.
+1. In the marketplace search bar, type "Geo AI Data Science VM with ArcGIS" and press Enter.
 (Auto-completion will not work until the VM is publicly available.)
 1. Click on the corresponding result, then click "Create" to begin customizing your VM.
 1. In the Basics pane, provide your desired credentials, subscription, resource group, and deployment region, then click "OK."
     - We recommend creating a new resource group, so that all associated resources can be easily deleted when you are done with the tutorial.